FrostOps07/csso_bots/README.md

 # Updating the bot

 - SSH in to the server the bot is stored on
-- `cd csso-bot` to enter bot directory
+- `cd csso_bot` to enter bot directory
+- `git pull` to grab updates
 - `forever stopall` to end all background processes
-- `git pull` to grab updates
 - `forever start index.js` to start the bot again

 # Dev reference